 - For any UTRA FDD carrier, the BER shall not exceed 0.001 for the reference measurement channel defined in 3GPP TS 25.104 [2], subclause 7.2.1.

-The OTA levels are applied referenced to two antenna gain offsets ΔOTAREFSENS and ΔminSENS.
+The OTA levels are applied referenced to two different antenna gain offsets ΔOTAREFSENS and ΔminSENS.